Bin-Huang/newc/README.md

 It works anywhere there is a GO runtime and network.
 It doesn't break the work of other people who don't have installed this tool in collaboration.

+(This tool runs locally, the network is only used to install this tool when necessary)

 ## Sponsoring

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/benn)